MaDiify/gfylitter/README.md

 # gfylitter
-2 rudimentary wip python script to dump your gfycat links since the service stopped accepting uploads and is (allegedly) about to go offline. the scripts DO NOT download files they only dump links, use a download manager to get your videos
+2 rudimentary python script to dump your gfycat links since the service stopped accepting uploads and is (allegedly) about to go offline, which means that if in the process they block access to their API these scripts will become useless. the scripts DO NOT download files they only dump links, use a download manager to get your videos (JDownloader 2 is a good one, some people use internet download manager too)

+## What do the scripts do exactly?
+- collection_scraper dumps in a text file every collection and giant.gfycat link inside it
+- user_scraper dumps every single giant.gfycat link uploaded to your account in a text file, public or private, published or unpublished

+- Why are you dumping giant.gfycat links and not just www.gfycat links? www.gfycat links have cloudflare ddos protection, giant.gfycat dont.
+- Why are there duplicate links? dont worry about it, the links are all there, your download manager will do the hard part

 ## What you need
 - some sort of programming knowledge to follow the instructions and mainly to clown on me for how badly written this thing is (i was in a hurry)